 Note: When the top section of a layout is empty, you will see a large gap enabling you to drag widgets easily into the section.
 If you plan to leave it empty, you might want to consider using a different layout.

-After you have set up the Dashboard widgets, you need to configure the data settings for each widget.
+After you set up the Dashboard widgets, configure the data settings for each widget.

 To configure the data settings: